carla-simulator/ros-bridge/carla_ros_scenario_runner/README.md

 # ROS Scenario Runner

-This is a wrapper to execute OpenScenarios with the CARLA [scenario runner](https://github.com/carla-simulator/scenario_runner) via ROS.
+This is a wrapper to execute scenarios with the CARLA [scenario runner](https://github.com/carla-simulator/scenario_runner) via ROS.

 It is best used from within the [rviz_carla_plugin](../rviz_carla_plugin).